OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 A contextual tab is a hidden tab control in the Office ribbon that's displayed in the tab row when a specified event occurs in the Office document.
 For example, the **Table Design** tab that appears on the Excel ribbon when a table is selected.
 You include custom contextual tabs in your Office Add-in and specify when they're visible or hidden, by creating event handlers that change the visibility.
 (However, custom contextual tabs don't respond to focus changes.)

 > [!NOTE]
 > This article assumes that you're familiar with the following documentation.
-Please review it if you haven't worked with Add-in Commands (custom menu items and ribbon buttons) recently.
+Please review it if you haven't worked with add-in commands (custom menu items and ribbon buttons) recently.
 >
 > - [Basic concepts for Add-in Commands](add-in-commands.md)